About the Greater Seattle Hockey League

 The GSHL welcomes new players of all skill levels - whether you just moved to Seattle or are deciding to pick up a new sport altogether.
-Prior to each season, the GSHL hosts three to five free evaluation skates.
-These evaluation skates give players new to the league a chance to perform basic skating, passing and shooting skills, along with scrimmages.
-At the end of the evaluation skate sessions, the league will host a draft where captains of teams needing new players will select players based upon their displayed skill level.
+Prior to each season, the GSHL hosts three to five complimentary evaluation skates.
+These evaluation skates give players new to the league a chance to perform basic skating, passing and shooting skills, along with a scrimmage.
+At the end of the evaluation skate series, the league will host a draft where captains of teams needing new players will select players based upon their skill level.
 After the draft, new players are introduced to the captains of their teams.
 The GSHL strives for competitive games by placing players on teams of same/similar skill level.
-With nearly 100 teams split between seven divisions and sub-divisions, it is very easy to find a team and level of play that works for everyone.
+With nearly 100 teams split between 16 divisions and sub-divisions, it is very easy to find a team and level of play that works for everyone.
 The GSHL constantly monitors players and teams and works to move players and teams up or down in skill levels as needed to keep the parity as even and fair as possible.

 Stats & Standings

 Each GSHL-sanctioned game includes a score/time keeper.
 This scorekeeper scores all games to include goals, assists, secondary assists and penalties, and all stats are uploaded to the league's website at the end of each game.
 Players and teams are easily able to view their stats and standings compared to other players and teams within the league.

-The Greater Seattle Hockey League is committed to providing fun, safe, recreational ice hockey for adult players of all skill levels.
+The Greater Seattle Hockey League is committed to providing fun, recreational ice hockey for adult players of all skill levels.

 Diversity & Inclusion Statement